+'''

 #!/bin/bash

+Set linux shell: Telling the shell to run the script using the batch

 #SBATCH -J 'testJob'

+Job Name

 #SBATCH --nodes=1

+No. of Nodes

 #SBATCH --ntasks=1

+No. of Tasks

 #SBATCH -p gpu

+Submit the job to Partition

 #SBATCH -gres=gpu:1

+Request 1 GPU

 #SBATCH -o outLog

-#SBATCH -o outLog
+Output Log File (Optional)

 #SBATCH -e errLog

+Error Log File (Optional but suggest to have it)

 #SBATCH -t 00:10:00

+Job Execution Time

 #SBATCH --mail-user=usernam@ucsb.edu

+Mail to you (Optional)

 #SBATCH --mail-type ALL

+Mail send you when the job starts and end (Optional)

-module purge all module load cuda/11.6 source ~/anaconda1/bin/activate conda activate my_env_1 cd \$SLURM_SUBMIT_DIR/
+module purge all

+module load anaconda

+Load softwares that the job depends on to execute

+source activate my env 1

+cd $SLURM SUBMIT DIR/

+Absolute path of the current working directory when you submit the job

+'''